beakerbrowser/unwalled.garden/_md/docs/api/comments.md

 |-|
 |`Promise<ThreadComment[]>`|

 If `depth` is specified, the `ThreadComment` objects at the depth limit will not have `replies` populated even if there are replies.
-You can check `hasReplies` to see if there are replies which were not fetched.
+You can check `replyCount` to see if there are additional replies which were not fetched.

 You can specify the `parent` parameter to fetch a subtree of the thread.